GauravSingh-CyberSecurity/Obsidian/1-December-2024.md

 We are always consciously or unconsciously practicing Ubiquitous assimilation, So then How are you to imagine anything if the images are always provided for you?
 Through the screen.

-Doublethink(to believe in two opposing views and thinking both of them are right.)
+**Doublethink** : To deliberately believe in lies, while knowing they're false. (eg: to believe in two opposing views and thinking both of them are right.)

-eg: Of Doublethink.
-To deliberately believe in lies, while knowing they're false.
+Examples of this in everyday life:
+"Oh, I need to be pretty to be happy.
+I need surgery to be pretty.
+I need to be thin, famous, fashionable."
+Our young men today are being told that women are whores, bitches, things to be screwed, beaten, shit on, and shamed.
+This is a marketing holocaust.
+Twenty-four hours a day for the rest of our lives, the powers that be are hard at work dumbing us to death.

 # **Ubiquitous assimilation**:
 it mean, absorbing information, experiences, and influences from all around us, constantly and everywhere.